faiz-arif/adbms-lab/README.md

 ### Course Outcome 1 (CO1):
 1. Consider the database for an organisation.
 Write the queries for the following:
-    i. create the database
+i) create the database
-    ii. select the current database
-    iii.
-Create the following tables:
-    employee (emp_no,emp_name,DOB, address, doj, mobile_no, dept_no, salary) & department (dept_no, dept_name, location).
+ii) select the current database iii) Create the following tables: employee (emp_no,emp_name,DOB, address, doj, mobile_no, dept_no, salary) & department (dept_no, dept_name, location).
-        a.
-Include necessary constraints.
+a) Include necessary constraints.
-        b.
-List all the tables in the current database
+b) List all the tables in the current database
-        c.
-Display the structure of the employee table
+c) Display the structure of the employee table
-        d.
-Add a new column Designation to the employee table
+d) Add a new column Designation to the employee table
-        e.
-Drop the column location from Dept table
+e) Drop the column location from Dept table
-        f.
-Drop the tables
+f) Drop the tables
-        g.
-Delete the database
+g) Delete the database

 2. Consider the database for an organisation.
 Write the queries for the following:
 a.
 Add 5 rows in the employee and dept tables